 Latvia is one of the Baltic States and one of the European countries to have experienced a significant percentage of growth and development.
 Most of the country’s sectors are well or very-well developed and investors are looking towards the opportunities offered by the landlocked state because of its easy company formation procedure, low taxes and access to an affordable and qualified workforce.

-Our agents specialize in company registration in Latvia and have had extensive experience in working with both local and foreign investors for business projects in all of the major industries in the country.
+Our agents specialize in company formation in Latvia and have had extensive experience in working with both local and foreign investors for business projects in all of the major industries in the country.

 Latvia offers a welcoming business climate, with no restrictions on foreign ownership or the types of companies that can be incorporated by non-residents.
 The company incorporation is a reasonably simple process and having the help of our agents can prove useful, especially for first-time investors or for those who are not accustomed to working with Latvian authorities.